 The Trustees' policy is to delegate responsibility for the exercising of rights (including voting rights) attached to investments to the investment managers and to encourage the managers to exercise those rights.
+The Trustees have not set out their own voting policy but follow that of the investment managers.
 The investment managers are expected to provide regular reports detailing their voting activity.